• Skip to primary navigation

 Expanding Sweets

-This is another super easy activity that just needs a little bag of gummy sweets.
-Pop the candies in water and watch as they double in size!!
+This is another super easy activity that requires just a little bag of gummy sweets.
+Pop the candies in water and watch as they double in size!

 instructions for making expanding sweets as an elf themed science experiment